Macedonian Hussar Regiment: History

-Modern references
+Modern discourse

-Despite its name, the Macedonian Hussar Regiment was not composed of ethnic Macedonians.
 The designation Macedonian then was popular in Europe only in early modern cultural contexts, but was nearly forgotten in the modern-day region.
 Austrian and Russian Empires used it during the 17th and 18th centuries about populations coming from the Balkans and this is the case of the name of that regiment.
-Some modern Macedonian historians consider its existence as a confirmation of an ethnic Macedonian continuity, but such claims contradict the historical logic.
-However along with pointing the example of some participants' belonging to the Macedonian nation, the Macedonian historian Aleksandar Matkovski has confirmed, that it was too early for existence of such separate national entity in the modern sense.
-On the other hand Blaže Ristovski has agreed, that the theories of a distinct Slavic Macedonian identity evolved outside the modern region and existed without the participation of Macedonian Slavs at least until the second half of the 19th century.
-According to some reports, the regiment was dominated by Aromanians (Vlachs), who were then often treated as Macedonians, which is the reason for the regiment's name.
-However per two guides issued by the Russian Academy of Sciences, the first in 1861, and another one from 1910, during the 18th century as Macedonians were designated part of the Bulgarian refugees.
-According to some researchers, the idea of creating these regiments was not a project to build national units, while it preceded the birth of nationalism in Europe.
+Modern Macedonian historians consider its existence as a confirmation of an ethnic Macedonian continuity.
+Per Bulgarian researcher Galin Dimitrov, the claims that members of the regiment belonged to the Macedonian nation contradict the historical logic.
+Along with pointing the example of some participants' belonging to the Macedonian nation, the Macedonian historian Aleksandar Matkovski confirmed that it was too early for the existence of such separate national entity in the modern sense.
+Macedonian historian Blaže Ristovski agreed that the theories of a distinct Slavic Macedonian identity evolved outside the modern region and existed without the participation of Macedonian Slavs at least until the second half of the 19th century.
+Bulgarian sources also maintain that the Macedonian Hussar Regiment was not composed of ethnic Macedonians.
+According to the Bulgarian researcher Ivan Tyutyundzhiev, the regiment was dominated by Aromanians (Vlachs), who were then often treated as Macedonians, which is the reason for the regiment's name.
+Ristovski argued that the Macedonians were clearly set apart as a distinct nationality in the regiment.
+Apollon Skalkowski’s demographic data for the Novorossiya Governorate from 1773, published in his 1836 work, likewise listed Macedonians as a distinct group, separate from both Vlachs and Bulgarians.
+Per two guides issued by the Russian Academy of Sciences, the first in 1861, and another one from 1910, during the 18th century, Macedonians were designated part of the Bulgarian refugees.
+Per Brockhaus and Efron Encyclopedic Dictionary, the regiment consisted of Bulgarians and Greeks.
+In the book Balkan Military Settlements Strengthened the Southern Border of Russia: Mid‑18th Century, the Russian historian Elena Vladimirovna Belova agrees with this claim, also adding Vlachs to them.
+In the book From the past of Novorossiya: Serbs Guarding the Russian Borders (1750s–1760s), Belova argued that the regiments were formed according to national affiliation, and as a result, the Macedonian regiment was formed.
+According to Ukrainian-Bulgarian researcher Vladimir Milchev, the idea of creating these regiments was not a project to build national units, while it preceded the birth of nationalism in Europe, pointing at the significant number of "Montenegrins" in the Macedonian regiment.
+According to the historian Robert Bartlett, the names of the regiments did not accurately reflect their national composition.